kahnu044/wordpress-docker/WebSite/wp-content/plugins/wp-graphql/readme.txt

 The `ContentRevisionUnion` Union has been removed, and the `RootQuery.revisions` and `User.revisions` connections that used to resolve to this Type now resolve to the `ContentNode` Interface type.

-This is _techically_ a Schema Breaking change, however the behavior for most users querying these fields should remain the same.
+This is _technically_ a Schema Breaking change, however the behavior for most users querying these fields should remain the same.

 For example, this query worked before, and still works now: